Supreme Court of Missouri

 Unless their case involves one of those five issues, people who want a trial court's decision reviewed must appeal to the Missouri Court of Appeals.
 Most of these cases involve routine legal questions and end there.
 The Court of Appeals is divided geographically into the Eastern District, Western District and Southern District.

 Certain cases, however, can be transferred to the Supreme Court – at the Court's discretion – if it determines that a question of general interest or importance is involved, that the laws should be re-examined, or that the lower court's decision conflicts with an earlier appellate decision.
 This is similar to the process the United States Supreme Court uses in accepting cases.
 In addition, the Court of Appeals may transfer a case to the Supreme Court after an opinion is issued, either upon application of one of the parties or at the request of one of the judges on the appellate panel.

+Additionally the Supreme Court hears all impeachments of elective officers - except for governor or a member of the supreme court, for them a special commission is provided.

 In addition to issuing legal decisions, the Supreme Court supervises the lower state courts with the assistance of the Office of State Courts Administrator ("OSCA").
 OSCA oversees court programs, provides technical assistance, manages the budget of the state's judicial branch, and conducts educational programs.
 The Supreme Court also issues practice and procedure rules for Missouri court cases, including procedure and evidence rules.
 The Supreme Court licenses attorneys practicing in Missouri, and disciplines lawyers and judges for violating ethical rules.